HOSPITAL BAG ESSENTIALS

 - Snacks and drinks.
 Labour can sometimes be very long, so you could consider packing some snacks and drinks.
 However, speak to your medical team about whether or not you will be allowed to eat or drink anything during labour.
 Also, consider packing some of your favorite snacks for after labour as you may feel like some comfort food during your hospital stay.

-Hospital Bag Essentials for the Birth Partner
+Must-have Bag Essentials for the Birth Partner

 As a birth partner you might also want to pack some things for your time supporting mom in the hospital.
 We cover the basics in our hospital bag checklist, but read more here: